 Before You Begin

 To get the most accurate and personalized information from your ALEX experience, first, determine your Employment Category.
-Listed below are the categories and the abbreviations used in ALEX.
+In the questions below are the categories and the abbreviations used in ALEX.

 |UW System Employment Categories||Abbreviations Used in ALEX|